 The temperature regime is meant to be the curve of the 12 monthly mean temperatures within the year.
-Rather than estimating the monthly temperature normals by separate regression equations (e.g., Zheng and Basher, 1996) the whole parameterized curve of the temperature regime is estimated here at each grid point in the Italian territory.
+Rather than estimating the monthly temperature normals by separate regression equations (e.g., Zheng and Basher 1996) the whole parametrized curve of the temperature regime is estimated here at each grid point in the Italian territory.
 In this way we try to build a single model that can demonstrate possible causal relations between some geographical predictors and the within-year variability of temperatures.
-Such relations are not evident when regression models are built for individual months (see e.g. Ninyerola et al., 2000, with regard to the role of continentality in the 12 mean monthly air temperatures).
+Such relations are not evident when regression models are built for individual months [see, e.g., Ninyerola et al. (2000) with regard to the role of continentality in the 12 mean monthly air temperatures].

 Examining the temperature regime in different areas of Italy one recognizes that the coldest month is January for all stations.
-In some peninsular and coastal locations, because of the sea influence, the mean temperature in January is only slightly different from that in February, while in continental areas the mean in the two months differ considerably, reaching differences of 4°C. This difference tends to decrease again for mountain sites above 1,000 m a.s.l.
+In some peninsular and coastal locations, because of the sea influence, the mean temperature in January is only slightly different from that in February, whereas in continental areas the mean in the two months differs considerably, reaching differences of 4°C. This difference tends to decrease again for mountain sites above 1,000 m a.s.l.

-With regard to the warmest months, the most 'inland' areas of Italy (i.e., the Padana plain) have mean temperatures in July that are markedly higher than those of August.
+With regard to the warmest months, the most "inland" areas of Italy (i.e., the Padana plain) have mean temperatures in July that are markedly higher than those of August.
 This difference decreases in central Italy and almost disappears in the south and in the islands.
-The annual range of average temperatures varies over the Italian territory between 13°C and 23°C, increasing with the latitude and the distance from the sea, and decreasing with the elevation.
+The annual range of average temperatures varies over the Italian territory between 13 and $23^{\circ}$ C, increasing with the latitude and the distance from the sea, and decreasing with the elevation.

-Fitting the temperature regime by Fourier series
+Fitting the Temperature Regime by Fourier Series